itsmoon003/itsmoon003/README.md

 # 👋 Hi, I’m Meghana Soni

-- 🌱 I’m currently learning *Technical Support Engineer*
+- 🌱 I’m currently learning *Web Developer*

 # 💫 About Me:
 <p>Hi!
-My name is <span> Meghana Soni </span> and I am a skilled Technical Support Engineer with a belief in building good customer relationships.
-Passionate about providing technical assistance, Dedicated to maintaining high customer satisfaction by delivering prompt and effective technical solutions.
-Ability to handle any part of the process with ease.
+My name is <span> Meghana Soni </span> and I am a dedicated Web Developer, familiar with a wide range of programming utilities.
+Aware of some development requirements.
+Excellent communication skills and ability to handle any part of the process with ease.

  <h3>
-  <a href="(https://drive.google.com/file/d/1wTa2eTGOrJcBXRBH8dSoQ1DkdHxIvU4P/view?usp=sharing)" target="_blank"> Resume </a>
+  <a href="(https://drive.google.com/file/d/1dFkQpiJ8yM83kZw5pvsHX84yq8AIlCfZ/view?usp=sharing)" target="_blank"> Resume </a>
 </h3>

 # 💻 Tech Stack: